Schefflera-Arboricola/Grocery-Store-Site/README.md

 1. 5 types of users: Customer, Admin, Store Manager, Delivery Executive, Developer
 2. CRUD APIs for Product and Category management(flask_restx) - You can play around with the API endpoints by pasting the contents of `application/APIdoc.yaml` file in [Swagger Editor](https://editor.swagger.io/)
-3. Proper authentication and authorization framework(flask-login)
+3. RBAC for authentication and authorisation of different user types usinf flask-login
 4. External APIs: Stripe for online payments, Twilio for OTPs
 5. Ability to search Products based on category, ratings, and various other product features
 6. Product recommendation systems for customers based on their previous orders and for showing similar products of a given product based on product description.